-This is a notice of the Presidential declaration of a major disaster for the State of Nebraska (FEMA-1853-DR), dated July 31, 2009, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of Nebraska (FEMA-4420-DR), dated March 21, 2019, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I have determined that the damage in certain areas of the State of Nebraska resulting from severe storms, flooding, and tornadoes during the period of June 5-26, 2009, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the State of Nebraska resulting from a severe winter storm, straight-line winds, and flooding beginning on March 9, 2019, and continuing, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121 et seq. (the “Stafford Act”).
 Therefore, I declare that such a major disaster exists in the State of Nebraska.

 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes such amounts as you find necessary for Federal disaster assistance and administrative expenses.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Michael L. Karl of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Constance Johnson-Cage, of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.

 The following areas of the State of Nebraska have been designated as adversely affected by this major disaster:

-All counties within the State of Nebraska are eligible to apply for assistance under the Hazard Mitigation Grant Program.
+All areas within the State of Nebraska are eligible for assistance under the Hazard Mitigation Grant Program.

 BILLING CODE 9111-23-P